 Palliative Care at Home – A Case Study

-In January, we were approached by a CHC team to provide palliative care at home to a gentleman with a brain tumour.
-The gentleman, who had a prognosis of two weeks, required 24 hour live-in care to remain at home.
+In January 2015, we were approached by a CHC team to provide palliative care at home to a gentleman who had a brain tumour.
+The gentleman, who had a prognosis of two weeks, required 24-hour live-in care to remain at home.
 After conducting an immediate telephone assessment to determine the gentleman’s needs, we advised a cost for NHS approval.

-The assessment, which established the gentleman’s physical care needs and personal interests, was presented to an experienced Live-in Carer assigned to the case.
-Responsible for all of the gentleman’s needs, the Live-in Carer worked closely with District Nurses to monitor personal well-being.
-Working alongside the gentleman’s CHC team, Helping Hands supported the gentleman and his family until he passed away peacefully in his home surrounded by loved ones.
+The assessment, which established the gentleman’s physical care needs and personal interests, was presented to an experienced live-in carer assigned to the case.
+Responsible for all of the gentleman’s needs, the carer worked closely with district nurses to monitor the gentleman’s personal wellbeing.
+Working alongside his CHC team, Helping Hands supported the gentleman and his family until he passed away peacefully in his home surrounded by loved ones.

 Who we’ve helped

-Helping Hands – the Clue’s in the Name
+Helping Hands – the Clue is in the Name

-I really cannot say enough positive about Helping Hands.
-Our situation was that my Mother, living on her own and an hour or more from any of her 3 sons, had worsening dementia and the day care we had in place was not equipped to cover the nights.
+I really cannot say enough positive things about Helping Hands.
+Our situation was that my mother was living on her own and was an hour or more from any of her 3 sons.
+She had worsening dementia and the day care we had in place was not equipped to cover the nights.
 Helping Hands was recommended to me by a Dementia Nurse and very quickly things started falling in to place.

-The whole Team were engaged in the process from start to finish and I never felt that I was talking to anyone other than professionals, and yet it was done with an empathy which was greatly appreciated.
-Our Regional Manager, supported by a great Team “backstage” came to meet with my brother and I along with my Mother, and we were very quickly happy to let Helping Hands take the lead.
+The whole team was engaged in the process from start to finish and I never felt that I was talking to anyone other than professionals, and yet it was done with an empathy which was greatly appreciated.
+Our Regional Manager, supported by a great team “backstage”, came to meet with my brother and I along with my mother, and we were very quickly happy to let Helping Hands take the lead.

-This member of staff was with Mum for only 3 months in the end because it sadly became apparent that my Mother needed to go in to a home near to my Family in Hampshire (which she did 2 days ago).
-However I have to say I don’t know where we would have been over these 3 months without their dedication and support of my Mother.
-Despite Mum now moved to a home I have absolutely no doubt that on this member of staffs “watch” Mum had a great time and seemingly (imagined or otherwise) her “decline” seemed to have slowed.
-Many’s the time we called to speak to Mum and simply had to bail out because Mum and them were giggling too much.
+This member of staff was with Mum for only 3 months in the end because it sadly became apparent that my Mother needed to go in to a home near to my family in Hampshire.
+However, I have to say I don’t know where we would have been over these 3 months without their dedication and support of my mother.
+Despite Mum now moved to a home I have absolutely no doubt that on this member of staff’s “watch” Mum had a great time and seemingly (imagined or otherwise) her “decline” seemed to have slowed.
+We would often call to speak to Mum and simply had to bail out because Mum and them were giggling too much.